rm511130/Install-PCF-on-GCP-using-Concourse/README.md

 # Recap of what just happened

-At this point you have successfully created a `bosh-bastion-concourse` VM in GCE.
+At this point Terraform has successfully created a `bosh-bastion-concourse` VM in GCE.

 ![](./bosh-bastion-created.png)

-The `bosh-bastion-concourse` is a Ubuntu 14.04 VM where Terraform executed the following script which can be found in the `main.tf` file:
+The `bosh-bastion-concourse` is a Ubuntu 14.04 VM where the following script, contained in `main.tf`, was executed.

 ```
 #!/bin/bash